Weinland Park: St. Sophia Orthodox Cathedral

 This small stone cathedral was founded by Archbishop John-Cassian Lewis in 1990.
 Its outreach center serves bagels and coffee every morning, as well as a meal at 5pm.
 The church is also a youth football team sponsor.
 The address is 1493 Indianola Ave.

 Kroger

 Ten million dollars was invested in redeveloping the old Kroger located at this site as part of the Weinland Park Collaborative in order to double its size and increase its capacity for services.
-It is now a full service grocery store with a pharmacy, bakery, salad bar, sushi bar, and delicatessen.